NCBI-Codeathons/amr-2024-team-sridharan/README_setup_shared_venv.md

    - Set up group permissions for future file creation in the virtual environment directory.
    - Output the command to activate the virtual environment.

-This reusable script simplifies the process and ensures that it can be repeated whenever needed, with minimal user intervention.